 Are you thinking about introducing a pet into your family?
 How old are your children?
 Are they ready for a dog or a cat or a bird or even a goldfish?
 Do you have the time for one more being's life completely dependent on you?
 These are just a few of the questions that rifled through my mind one Sunday morning when — out of a clear blue sky, between sips of coffee — my husband proclaimed, "Our family needs a dog!"
 I just about dropped my spatula!

 At the time, my oldest (Matty & Meggie — a set of twins) were two and a half, and my youngest (Mikee) was just four months old.
 Now don't get me wrong, I am a total 'dog person' — love 'em, grew up with 'em, knew our family wouldn't be complete without one.
-However, I must admit a wave of panic overcame my body at the mere thought of getting a dog when I had a four-month-old and two, two and a half-year-olds.
+However, I must admit a wave of panic overcame my body at the mere thought of getting a dog when I had a four-month-old and two, two-year-olds.
 Oh, and by the way, my husband didn't have his heart set on just your run-of-the-mill ordinary dog — he wanted a Bull Mastiff (or two).
 In case you're not familiar with the breed, you could — without a doubt — mistake them for small horses.
 Among the largest of all dog breeds, full-grown Mastiffs can top 200 pounds, standing 30 inches high at the shoulder!

 I gave him my schpiel, "No-one NEEDS a dog — (clearing my throat) eh, eh I mean a small horse — honey!
 Especially a family with three children under the age of three, taking care of a mimi (great-grandmother), living in a cramped apartment, and building their first house!
 Just jump off that crazy train right now!"
 Charles continued to sip his coffee and read the Sunday paper quietly.
 No argument.
 "Good," I thought as I nonchalantly flipped blueberry pancakes on the griddle, "he has come to his senses.
 Over.
 Done.
 Fini.
 I win!"
 Until about ten minutes later, when he said with the excitement of a child's first glance at the tree on Christmas morning, "Look, honey — some guy up in 'The Kingdom' is selling bull mastiff puppies for $400!
 Six weeks old!
 That means they'd be ready to be separated from the mother within a couple of weeks!"
 I continued making breakfast, trying to ignore him.
 I was relatively successful; until he jumped out of his seat — quarter-folding the newspaper; then held it three inches in front of my face for me to read the classified ad.
 I could tell this whim wasn't going away with a few words of rational from me!